ipyflow/ipyflow/README.md

 a given interactive session, thereby making it easier to reason about notebook state.
-Here is a [video](https://www.youtube.com/watch?v=mZZnDlyKk7g&t=8s) the JupyterCon talk introducing it (and corresponding [slides](https://docs.google.com/presentation/d/1D9MSiIkwv7gjRr7jfNYZXki9TfkoUr4Yr-a06i0w_QU)).
+Here is a [video](https://www.youtube.com/watch?v=mZZnDlyKk7g&t=8s) of the JupyterCon talk introducing it (and corresponding [slides](https://docs.google.com/presentation/d/1D9MSiIkwv7gjRr7jfNYZXki9TfkoUr4Yr-a06i0w_QU)).

 If you'd like to skip the elevator pitch and skip straight to installation /